 This is not yet clear.
 There appear to be almost three years in which this may be resolved and it is likely that provision will be made for this in immigration law before then.

-People considered to be ‘resident in the UK’ will include those outside the UK on that date but who have maintained continuity of residence, although the app itself will not work if you are trying to apply from outside of the UK.
+People considered to be ‘resident in the UK’ will include those outside the UK on that date but who have maintained continuity of residence.
+As of the 9 April 2019 the application will be available from outside of the UK.

-Continuous residence means you’ve been in the UK for at least 6 months for 5 years in a row.
-Therefore, prior to making an application for settled status, applicants must ensure that they do not leave the UK for longer than 6 months during the 5 years of continuous residence required, other than for “good reason” (see question 18: 'What if I have been absent from the UK due to studying abroad?').
+Continuous residence means you’ve been in the UK for at least six months for five years in a row.
+Therefore, prior to making an application for settled status, applicants must ensure that they do not leave the UK for longer than six months during the five years of continuous residence required, other than for an “important reason” (see question 19).
+If you have previously completed five years of continuous residence in the UK, provided you have not left for a period of five years continuously, you should still be eligible for settled status if you return and make your application before the deadline (see question 4).

-Once settled status has been granted, the Government has advised that you should be able to spend up to 5 consecutive years outside the UK without losing your settled status.
+Once settled status has been granted, the Government has advised that you should be able to spend up to five consecutive years outside the UK without losing your settled status.

 There are, however, situations where there may be an advantage for applying for permanent residence via an EEA (PR) application before March 2019, and then subsequently applying to convert this to settled status.
 For example: